 for which the upper bound is the Eq.(\ref{eq:step}).
 Note that the starting point of the \texttt{NLE} gate action will always be the $(r+1)^{th}$ LSQ.

-If we know the values of $t$ qubits of our first register, it supposes that we must view the system in terms of $q\leq p\leq2^n$ patterns; consequently the number of value $m$ for which $f(x)=1$ is $m\leq q$.
+If we know the values of $t$ qubits of our first register, it supposes that we must view the system in terms of $q\leq p\leq2^n$ patterns; consequently the number of values $m$ for which $f(x)=1$ is $m\leq q$.
 For $c=\mathtt{ceil} (\log_2{q})$, the \texttt{NLE} gate will act repeatedly $(c-r)$ times.
-Therefore, the general form of number of steps of the Quantum Associative Memory with Nonlinear Search Algorithm is
+Therefore, the number of steps of the QAM-NLSA takes the general form